APIs

 | Queries | Join collections for reporting |

-| Functions | Serverless triggers and endpoints |
+| Functions | Serverless functions and custom endpoints |

 | Security | Auth providers, CORS, access control |